tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Refactor electrical policy classes (CablePolicy, SwitchboardPolicy, MotorPolicy, LightCctPolicy, SocketCctPolicy) to use a shared concern or base class to reduce code duplication
 - [x] Refactor all views to use pundit policy checks.
 - [x] Change terminology and implementation from project owner to project manager.
-- [ ] Refactor projects controller and application controller `def after_sign_in_path_for(resource)to use app/controllers/concerns/current_project_concern.rb to reduce code duplication.
+- [ ] Refactor projects controller and application controller setting of current project: `def after_sign_in_path_for(resource)to use app/controllers/concerns/current_project_concern.rb to reduce code duplication.
 - [ ] Cable types:
    - [ ] convert core material to enum.
    - [ ] convert insulation material to enum.